Species Profile

 Preparing for Whelping

 Whelping preparation should begin at least two weeks before the estimated delivery date.
-The whelping box should be large enough for the dam to stretch out fully, with low sides for easy access and a pig rail around the perimeter to prevent the dam from crushing newborns against the wall.
-A heat lamp or pad set to 29 to 32 degrees Celsius is essential for newborn puppies, which cannot regulate body temperature in their first two weeks of life.
+The whelping box needs to be large enough for the dam to stretch out fully, with low sides for easy access and a pig rail around the perimeter to keep her from crushing newborns against the wall.
+A heat lamp or pad set to 29–32°C is essential, since newborn puppies cannot regulate their own body temperature for their first two weeks.
 Keep a whelping kit stocked with clean towels, umbilical clamps, iodine solution, a kitchen scale for weighing each puppy at birth, and an after-hours veterinary contact number.

-On top of that, singleton litters carry particular risk.
-A puppy growing alone in the uterus receives no competition for nutrients and tends to become oversized, making natural delivery difficult and often requiring a planned caesarean section.
-If the day-55 radiograph confirms a single puppy, discuss a scheduled C-section date with your vet rather than waiting for natural labour to begin spontaneously.
+Singleton litters carry particular risk: a puppy growing alone in the uterus receives no competition for nutrients and tends to become oversized, making natural delivery difficult and often requiring a planned caesarean.
+If the day-55 radiograph confirms a single puppy, discuss a scheduled C-section date with your vet rather than waiting for natural labour to begin.
+For companion animals with a similar trimester-based gestation, our cat pregnancy calculator follows the same three-stage structure with breed-specific due date adjustments.

 Accuracy and Limitations

-The calculator uses 63 days from the entered mating date as its baseline, which is the standard figure used throughout veterinary practice.
-If the confirmed LH surge date from progesterone testing is available, that date should be entered instead, as it produces a prediction window of plus or minus one to two days rather than the broader three to five day window associated with mating-date calculations alone.
+The calculator uses 63 days from the entered mating date as its baseline, the standard figure used throughout veterinary practice.
+If a confirmed LH surge date from progesterone testing is available, enter that instead: it narrows the prediction window to plus or minus one to two days, versus the broader three to five day window from mating-date calculations alone.
 The tool does not account for individual breed variation in gestation length.

 This calculator does not replace veterinary monitoring during pregnancy.
 The American Veterinary Medical Association recommends at least two examinations during canine pregnancy: one between days 25 and 35 for ultrasound confirmation and fetal viability, and one at day 55 for radiographic litter count.
 Both are considered standard care, particularly for first-time mothers and breeds with a history of whelping complications such as Bulldogs and Boston Terriers.